-Learn how to decorate a Christmas tree just like the professionals, with our expert guide that'll give you a step-by-step process for getting your tree looking its very best.
+Learn how to decorate a Christmas tree just like the professionals, with our step-by-step guide filled with expert advice for getting your tree looking its very best.

-"There's no right or wrong way to decorate your Christmas tree," Helen Ashmore, Head of Design at Laura Ashley, told w&h.
-"However, there are a few small tips and tricks that might make the process feel a little easier."
+There is no right or wrong way to decorate your Christmas tree, however, there are a few small tips and styling tricks that might make the process feel a little easier.

 To help bring your Christmas tree decorating ideas to life this year, we've rounded up advice from professional Christmas tree decorators as well as interior designers, to take you through the easy process you can follow to decorate your tree.

 How to decorate a Christmas tree like a professional

 Whether you are stumped on what goes on first, ornaments or the lights, or need help ensuring your best Christmas decorations are displayed perfectly, let the experts guide you through how to decorate a Christmas tree like a professional...

 Positioning your Christmas tree is the first important task of how you decorate a tree like a pro, because if it's squashed into a corner it won't offer maximum impact or if it's real and next to a radiator it won't even last the holidays.

 Selecting a tree that fits your space is key for the perfect position, so make you've pre-measured your chosen Christmas room before you visit a tree market or buy a Christmas tree online.